Maaztajmohammed/etl-pipeline-using-airflow/README.md

-# etl-pipeline-using-airflow
+# OpenweatherAPI ETL Pipeline Using Apache Airflow

+### Introduction
-Build an ETL (Extract Transform Load) pipeline using OpenWeather API on AWS EC2 Instance and orchestrate it using Aache Airflow
+Built an ETL (Extract Transform Load) pipeline using OpenWeather API on AWS EC2 Instance and orchestrated it using Aache Airflow

+### Architecture